Gaojie0621/Computer_Network/english_version/01_IP_Address.md

 ### 1.2 DNS Resolution
 **Why is DNS needed?**
-Problem: Humans can't remember IPs (e.g., 220.181.38.148), but can remember domain names (e.g., www.baidu.com).
+Problem: Humans can't remember IPs (e.g., 220.181.38.148), but can remember domain names (e.g., www.google.com).

 Solution: DNS translates domain names into IPs, like a "phone book."

 **DNS Resolution Process**
-- Enter website: You type www.baidu.com in your browser.
+- Enter website: You type www.google.com in your browser.
 - Local query:
     - Check browser cache → computer cache → router cache.
     - If not found, ask the local DNS server (usually provided by ISP, e.g., 114.114.114.114).
 - Recursive query:
     - Local DNS asks the root name server (13 groups worldwide): "Who manages .com?"
     - The root server returns the address of the .com top-level domain server.
-    - Local DNS then asks the .com server: "Who manages baidu.com?"
+    - Local DNS then asks the .com server: "Who manages google.com?"
-    - Finally gets the IP for www.baidu.com (e.g., 220.181.38.148).
+    - Finally gets the IP for www.google.com (e.g., 220.181.38.148).
-- Return result: The browser uses this IP to access Baidu's server.
+- Return result: The browser uses this IP to access google's server.

 **Analogy**
 Like asking for directions:
-You ask, "Where is Xinhua Bookstore?" (domain name).
+You ask, "Where is David's Bookstore?" (domain name).
 The local guide (DNS) checks their notebook (cache) first, if not found, asks a higher-level navigation system (root name server).
-Finally tells you "Xinhua Bookstore is at 123 Renmin Road" (IP address).
+Finally tells you "David's Bookstore is at 123 Abby Road" (IP address).

 ### 1.3 Example of the Whole Process

-Suppose you use your home WiFi (private IP) to access Baidu:
+Suppose you use your home WiFi (private IP) to access Google:

-- Your computer (192.168.1.100) asks DNS: "What is the IP of www.baidu.com?" → gets 220.181.38.148.
+- Your computer (`192.168.1.100`) asks DNS: "What is the IP of `www.google.com`?" → gets `142.250.190.196` (example Google IP).
-- The router uses NAT to change the source IP of your request packet from 192.168.1.100 to public IP 120.80.1.1 and sends it to Baidu.
+- The router uses **NAT** to change the source IP of your request packet from `192.168.1.100` to the public IP `120.80.1.1`, and sends it to **Google**.
-- Baidu replies to 120.80.1.1, and the router forwards it to 192.168.1.100 based on the NAT record.
+- **Google** replies to `120.80.1.1`, and the router forwards it to `192.168.1.100` based on the NAT record.
-- You see the Baidu webpage.
+- You see the **Google** webpage.

 ### 1.4 IP Allocation in Home Networks
 **(1) Router's IP**